Russian President Putin's comments in annual phone-in

 "The rise in food is substantial.
 To a certain extent the rise in food prices is a man-made result of measures taken to develop the agricultural sector in condition of Western sanctions."

 "The rise in food prices is a temporary phenomenon.
-Prices will stabilize."
+Prices will stabilise."

 ON TURKEY